chenfisher/Btrack/README.md

 See relevant Redis commands for bitmaps here:
 [http://redis.io/commands/SETBIT]

-Read here to better understand how bitmaps work in redis and how you can use it for fast, realtime analytics: [http://blog.getspool.com/2011/11/29/fast-easy-realtime-metrics-using-redis-bitmaps/]
+Read this to better understand how bitmaps work in redis and how you can use it for fast, realtime analytics: [http://blog.getspool.com/2011/11/29/fast-easy-realtime-metrics-using-redis-bitmaps/]

 ## Installation